 No, Pedro must have been an unconvincing revolutionary, he kind of likes things the way they are.
 He is more of a poet/artist who just likes to make note of things the way they are.
 Once he showed me a picture of his first crush; it was his sister’s boyfriend.
 It was a slightly crumbled photo with sixties-era-color of his sister and her boyfriend.
 Her boyfriend was shirtless and looking very extroverted.
 They were on some rooftop, probably in the Bronx.
 Where I had eyes for Pedro’s sister in that photo, I could see the shirtless boy brought a kind of sparkle to Pedro’s eyes.

 Apparently Pedro learned that older men would take him on trips upstate to spend a day are two with him.
 I didn’t ask what he gave in return and didn’t really want to know, but it probably involved some kind of sex.
 I’m guessing he possessed that commodity so valued by so many; youthful good looks.
 Of course this budding homo-eroticism didn’t mesh well with his faith as a Jehovah’s Witness.
 Having sexual excitement toward someone of the same sex was strictly contrary to their teachings.
-I’m not sure if any kind of sexual excitement is allowed in theory.
+I’m not sure if any kind of sexual excitement is allowed in their teachings.
 What kind of punishment awaits for such thoughts and actions?
 Various religions seems to have created a wide variety of real and imaginary punishments; hellfire and brimstone, and suffering in eternity kind of stuff.
-But he tells me that Jehovah’s don’t have a Hell their punishment is simply not getting into Paradise.
+But Pedro claims that Jehovah’s don’t have a Hell, their punishment is simply not getting into Paradise.

-Of course the real punishment for him was simply being ostracized from the community he built around him.
+Of course the real punishment for him was being ostracized from the Jehovah’s community he had grown to love.
 When he told me about this period in his life, his reflexive laugh stopped and his voice took on a unusually serious tone.
 It was a rare moment for Pedro who usually kept things light.
-It was something he had agonized over trying to hold onto his faith and fighting internally with himself.
-But one’s underlying feelings, those instinctual urges that are all part of our DNA passed down through the eons, those things are not going to be papered over with imagined intellectual pictures.
-His mother and the rest of the family did not support his joining the Jehovah’s, I suppose they were Catholics.
+It was something he had agonized over, trying to hold onto his faith and fighting internally with himself.
+But one’s underlying feelings, those instinctual urges that are all part of our DNA passed down through the eons, those things are not going to be papered over with imagined pictures of Heaven.
+His mother and the rest of the family did not support his joining the Jehovah’s, I think he said they were Catholics.
 His changing of faith had opened up a distance between him and his family.
-Now his new family, the Jehovah’s were ostracizing him for what he was, and it must have been traumatic.
+Now his new family; the Jehovah’s were ostracizing him for what he was, and it must have been traumatic.
 Once he decided to leave the JW, he never mentioned his family reaching out to him or him to them.
 After that time he only spoke of being on his own.
 But I do recall him mentioning visiting a couple that he got to know through the JW many years previously.
 They had moved to San Luis Obispo and had become makers of handmade paper.
 He told me that he came to California because he had been taken in by all the “California dreaming” propaganda.
 His first job was in a gas station in Southern California.
 He only rarely returned to his home in New York.
 On one visit to his mom he said she paid him little attention, she seemed more interested in her new boyfriend.
 He feels that he was a disappointment to her.

 I really liked this photo that Pedro did and the poem as well.
 It almost seems a little cliché – a gay man’s nostalgia for an era he never witnessed and of a kind of femininity that is timeless.
 Maybe that is why I like it so much.
 I remember how gay men used to like Sandy, especially before she was with me.
 And there was a kind of energy she returned to them, an empathy of spirit that you really couldn’t put your finger on.
 I guess if the truth be told, that could be Sandy standing there in that jacket smoking her cigarette.
 Her era of coming of age would have been the 50’s and early 60’s.